Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

-In this LAB you will explore how CARML is able to operate between ARM JSON Templates & Bicep and Azure DevOps Pipelines & GitHub Action to meet different customer scenarios.
+In this LAB you will explore how CARML is able to operate with both ARM JSON Templates & Bicep as well as Azure DevOps Pipelines & GitHub Workflows to meet different customer scenarios.

-This is how you will run different scripts and set up a module in either ARM JSON Template or Bicep syntax and configure a CI/CD pipeline using Azure DevOps or GitHub.
+There may be good reasons why a customer may not want to use these technologies just yet:
+- Bicep is still a relatively new DSL and not yet version 1.0.0
+- GitHub workflows are likewise relatively new compared to Azure DevOps pipelines and not yet on par with it

+Fortunately, CARML supports both GitHub & Azure DevOps and either pipeline is compatible with both ARM JSON as well as Bicep.

 ### _Navigation_
 - [Step 1 - Export from Bicep to JSON Template](#Step-1---Export-from-Bicep-to-JSON-Template)